bilal-fazlani/commanddotnet/docs/Commands/commands.md

 more details and examples

 ```

+!!!
+Note
+    Use of `[Command]` attribute is optional and only required when you want to add any customizations.

 Use `IgnoreUnexpectedOperands` & `ArgumentSeparatorStrategy` to override argument parsing behavior for the command.
 See [Argument Separator](../ArgumentValues/argument-separator.md) for more details.